The Postal Museum Full Terms & Conditions

 h.
 Except where stated in these Terms, tickets are non-refundable, non-transferable and may not be exchanged unless at our absolute discretion;

-f.
-Should you wish to amend the date or time of any booking for entry to the Museum, Sorted!
-Or any Exhibition and Event or on the Ride following the purchase of ticket(s), you should immediately notify us and we will use all reasonable endeavours to accommodate the alternative date and time requested by you.
-You will be charged an administration fee of £5 per booking for any requested alteration.
+j.
+Any other agreed alteration to the date or time of any booking for entry to the Museum, Sorted! or any Exhibition and Event or on the Ride following the purchase of ticket(s) will be charged an administration fee of £5 per booking;

 In addition to the above terms, any purchase of etickets from us is subject to the following additional terms and conditions.

 9.1 Purchasing your eticket

 You can purchase etickets using our online booking system at https://webshoppostalmuseum.recreatex.be/exhibitions/overview.

 Once your online booking has been confirmed an order confirmation will be sent to the email address you specified in your order, at which point a contract will come into existence between you and us.
 No agreement is formed between you and us for the sale of etickets until we email you with this confirmation.